Skip to main content

 • Enable Require a pull request before merging and Require approvals (minimum 1)

-• Choose which status checks needs to be mandatory for merging PRs.
-The standard Jenkins check is continuous-integration/jenkins/pr-merge (this can be done only after checks like Jenkins have been run once)
+• Choose which status checks need to be mandatory for merging PRs.
+The standard Jenkins check is continuous-integration/jenkins/pr-merge (this can be done only after Jenkins checks have run once)

 • We recommend enabling Do not allow bypassing the above settings.